oci-customer-assurance/showoci/README.md

   -s                   Print Streams
-  -sec                 Print Security, Logging, Vaults -nobackups           Do not process backups
-  -so                  Print Summary Only
+  -sec                 Print Security, Logging, Vaults -nobackups           Do not process backups -skipdbhomes         Do not process Database Homes and Below -so                  Print Summary Only
   -mc                  exclude ManagedCompartmentForPaaS
   -nr                  Not include root compartment